eProsima/Shapes-Demo-Docs/docs/first_steps/first_steps.rst

   (See
   `Fast DDS Domain Documentation <https://fast-dds.docs.eprosima.com/en/latest/fastdds/dds_layer/domain/domain.html>`_).

-- **Statistics:** The user can activate *Fast DDS Statistics module* so different instrumentation data could be collected and analyzed by the *Fast DDS Statistics Backend*, or be represented by *Fast DDS Monitor*.
+- **Statistics:** The *Fast DDS Statistics module* is enabled by default, allowing the collection and analysis of various instrumentation data through the *Fast DDS Statistics Backend* and its representation in the *Fast DDS Monitor*.
   This module requires to have compiled *Fast DDS* with Statistics Module ON.

   - **Active Statistics:** Activate the DataWriters which publish the data referred to the Statistics Module DDS Layer.